It can make all the difference if your company is on the first page of Google.

 Correct anchor text use

-Vist the graphic design edinburgh website.
+Vist the graphic design edinburgh site.

 What happens if you place your own chosen keywords in the comment name field?
 E.g. Ben Yoskovitz (although he does so much more) might choose web design canada (there are over 2,000 searches for this per month) or Andy Beard (who likewise offers a lot more) might choose affiliate marketing tip (there are around 1,500 searches for this every month).